bjpeixoto/fantasypunk/03-basic-moves.md

 Is it worth more obligations?
 (Gain an Obligation);

 Is it worth harm or loss to myself?
-(Lose 1 Hold or all bonus ongoing and forward);
+(Add 1 Weight or lose all bonus ongoing and forward);

 Is it worth messing with fate?
 (You get -1d6 ongoing until the end of the session when you Trust Fate);

-Roll between 1d6 for every question you answered yes.
+Roll 1d6 for every question you answered yes.

 Check your results against the move you made.
-Regardless of whether you hit or miss, for every dice result of 1 you choose a consequence from the questions you answered yes to.
+Regardless of whether you hit or miss, for every dice result of 1 you choose a consequence implied by the questions you answered yes to.

-## Trust Fate

-When you **trust fate** to get you where you’re supposed to go, roll 2d6.

 ## Brace Yourself